2023 David Miller Internship programme applications are OPEN

 The DRF David Miller Internship Programme is named in memory of RCW agent David Miller who died in 2016.
 Originally The DRF David Miller Bursary, in 2017 and 2019 it was awarded to a developing rights professional already working in the business.
 In 2022 it was refocussed by the DRF as an internship programme, in partnership with Creative Access.

-Valentia said, “The DRF Internship has been one of the most invaluable experiences of my life.
+Valentia said: “The DRF Internship has been one of the most invaluable experiences of my life.
 As a recipient of the internship, I have felt nothing but appreciation and gratitude towards everyone involved in creating such a wonderful experience for me in these past six weeks.
 With the support and knowledge I have gained I am confident in my ability to enter the profession and begin my journey with books!”.
+Valentia has joined Hachette as a Rights and Co-Editions assistant.

 After completing the internship, Hannah also joined CAA as a translation rights assistant.